Overview of The Management of Osteoporosis in Postmenopausal Women

 Is There a Safe Alternative to Estrogen Therapy?(10)

 - Natural Bone Building Supplement.
-If a patient is experiencing adverse side effects from bisphosphonates or would rather explore natural treatment options, AlgaeCal Plus and Strontium Boost have been proven with clinical trials to increase bone density… naturally, with no side effects.
+AlgaeCal Plus and Strontium Boost have been shown with clinical trials to increase bone density… naturally, with no side effects.
 To view the research and results, go here.

 How Can I Prevent Postmenopausal Osteoporosis?

-There are many ways you can protect yourself against osteoporosis, including:
+There are many ways you can protect your bone health, including:

 - Exercise.
 Exercise on a regular basis.
 Exercise makes bones and muscles stronger and helps prevent bone loss.
 It also helps you stay active and mobile.
 Weight-bearing exercises, done three to four times a week, are best for preventing postmenopausal osteoporosis.
 Walking, jogging, playing tennis, and dancing are all good weight-bearing exercises.

 - Eat foods high in calcium.
 Getting enough calcium throughout your life helps to build and keep strong bones.
-The U.S. Recommended Daily Allowance (RDA) for calcium for people age 31 to 50 is 1,200 milligrams (mg) a day.
+The U.S. Recommended Daily Intake (RDI) for calcium for people age 31 to 50 is 1,200 milligrams (mg) a day.
 People over 50 should get 1,200 to 1,500 mg of calcium each day.

 - Vitamin D3.
 Your body uses vitamin D3 to absorb calcium.
 Being out in the sun for a total of about 20 minutes every day helps most people’s bodies make enough vitamin D3.
 You can also get vitamin D from eggs, fatty fish like salmon, cereal and milk fortified with vitamin D. But the best and easiest way to ensure you’re getting enough is from supplements.
 You should talk to your doctor about getting tested to discover your individual vitamin D needs.
 For more about vitamin D testing, go here.